Do Go On - 314 - The Oak Island Mystery

 Okay.

-I mean, it's five stars.
+The southern cross, I mean, it's just, it's four, it's five stars.

-What's it to do with that little star?
+What's the deal with that little star?

 What's its business?